 The Albuquerque Rose Garden was also featured in the American Rose Society’s January magazine.
 Great article by Bill Farmer, Debbie Butcher and Claudia Bonnett.
 Click here to open the pdf.

 The American Rose Society, founded in 1892, exists to promote the culture and appreciation of the rose, through education and research

 to members, to local rose societies and their members, and to the public.

 The Santa Fe Rose Society is a chapter of the American Rose Society, serving the residents of the City of Santa Fe and surrounding areas.
 It is responsible for the beautification and maintenance of the Harvey Cornell Rose Garden.
 The society has partnered with the Santa Fe Master Gardener Association and the City of Santa Fe Parks Division to preserve the beauty and character of the garden.
 The garden is open to the public and is located at the corner of Galisteo and Cordova Road.
 The Santa Fe Rose Society offers free and open meetings to the public on the first Tuesday of the month.
 Three Rose Garden Clinics will also be offered in the spring and summer.
-Click on the Schedule of Events pamphlet below to see a list meeting topics, dates and times.

 The Pacific Southwest District of the American Rose Society includes links to all its affiliate local rose societies and information on growing roses.

 The Council of Albuquerque Garden Clubs provides plant sales, flower shows, and gardening seminars to the public.
 It is a non-profit organization that was formed in 1950.